Preface

 This book offers practical guidance for communicating across cultures, languages, identities, and lived experiences.
 It goes beyond translation and messaging to explore how equity-led communication can shift understanding, open conversations and strengthen relationships.

-From the streets of London, where campaigns like Nike’s ‘Nothing Beats a Londoner’ capture the city’s vibrant spirit, to the fewer than 1,000 Iraqi Turkmenistan making up one of the target markets in a national health campaign, NX is about exploring native experiences to allow campaigns to generate more inclusion and understanding amongst communities and audiences.
+From the streets of London, where campaigns like Nike’s ‘Nothing Beats a Londoner’ (video below) capture the city’s vibrant spirit, to the fewer than 1,000 Iraqi Turkmen making up one of the target markets in a national health campaign, NX is about exploring native experiences to allow campaigns to generate more inclusion and understanding amongst communities and audiences.

 NX Marketing is a testament to the power of cultural empathy and competency.
+It is a guide for building trust and rapport with audiences whose cultural nuances are as diverse as their languages.
 Through three phases—THINK, DESIGN and GO—this book lays out a roadmap for creating campaigns that are seen, heard, felt, and remembered.